-The Public Safety Department issues safety alert bulletins (paper/email) when deemed necessary to the campus community when serious crimes occur in areas on or near the campus.
-The Department maintains a relationship with the New York City police precincts that are responsible for the surrounding areas of the campus perimeter and providing additional response assistance.
-All persons reporting crimes to the Public Safety Department are encouraged to promptly report the incident to the local police precinct concerned.
+The Public Safety Department issues safety alert bulletins (paper/email) to the campus community when serious crimes occur in areas on or near the campus, when deemed necessary.
+The department maintains a relationship with the New York City police precincts that are responsible for the surrounding areas of the campus perimeter and providing additional response assistance.
+All persons reporting crimes to the Public Safety Department are encouraged to promptly report incidents to the local police precinct as well.
 A record of each report made to the local precincts is maintained as part of the Public Safety Department's annual statistical report.